Battle of Fort Washington

-After defeating the Continental Army under Commander-in-Chief General George Washington at the Battle of White Plains, the British Army forces under the command of Lieutenant General William Howe planned to capture Fort Washington, the last American stronghold on Manhattan.
-General Washington issued a discretionary order to General Nathanael Greene to abandon the fort and remove its garrison – then numbering 1,200 men but which later grew to 3,000 – to New Jersey.
-Colonel Robert Magaw, commanding the fort, declined to abandon it as he believed it could be defended from the British.
-Howe's forces attacked the fort before Washington reached it to assess the situation.
+After defeating the Continental Army under Commander-in-Chief General George Washington at the Battle of White Plains, the British forces under the command of Lieutenant General William Howe planned to capture Fort Washington, the last American stronghold on Manhattan.
+General Washington issued a discretionary order to General Nathanael Greene to abandon the fort and remove its garrison, which then numbered 1,200 men but which later grew to 3,000, to New Jersey.
+Colonel Robert Magaw, acting commander of the fort, refused to abandon it, believing his troops would be able to defend it from the British.
+Howe's forces attacked the fort before Washington could arrive to assess the situation on November 16.

-Howe launched his attack on November 16.
-He led an assault from three sides: the north, east and south.
-Tides in the Harlem River prevented some troops from landing and delayed the attack.
-When the British moved against the defenses, the southern and western American defenses fell quickly.
-Patriot forces on the north side offered stiff resistance to the Hessian attack, but they too were eventually overwhelmed.
+Howe led an assault from three sides: the north, east and south.
+The tides of the Harlem River prevented some troops from landing and delayed the attack.
+When the British moved against the defenses, the southern and western American defenses fell quickly, and the obstacles meant to deter an attack were bypassed with ease.
+Patriot forces on the north side offered stiff resistance to the Hessian attack, but they too were overwhelmed.
 With the fort surrounded by land and sea, Colonel Magaw chose to surrender.
 A total of 59 Americans were killed in action and 2,837 were taken as prisoners of war.

-After this defeat, most of Washington's army was chased across New Jersey and into Pennsylvania, and the British consolidated their control of New York Harbor and eastern New Jersey.
+After this defeat, a large portion of Washington's army was pursued across New Jersey and into Pennsylvania, while the British consolidated their control of New York Harbor and eastern New Jersey.